 - Beef, pork, and lamb have more or less the same cooking time.
 However, you can eat slightly rare beef and lamb, but not pork.
 Pork meat can carry bacteria inside the meat that thorough cooking (of at least 140 degrees Fahrenheit is recommended).

 - Chicken meat can cook quickly (especially boneless).
 It’s important to not overcook chicken meat in order to keep them tender and moist inside.
 Overcooked chicken can be dry and tough (and not very pleasant to eat).

 - Fish meats cook really fast.
-Because of this, fish dishes are prepared very quickly.
+Because of this, fish dishes are cutting the perfect slices and prepared very quickly.
 Overcooking fish can make the meat dry (or burnt).